SquadcastHub/squadcasthub.github.io/pages/mydoc/de-deuplication_rules.md

 ![](images/de-duplication_2.png)

-**(6)** De-duplication Rules can be added in three ways:
+**(6)** Deduplication Rules can be added in three ways:

 ### (A) UI-based Rule Builder (Beginner-friendly)

 (a) On the right, you can view the _payload of the **latest** alert_ for the chosen Alert Source

 (b) The drop-downs in the Rule Builder contain values from the payload on the right.
-You can use them to easily create your De-duplication Rules
+You can use them to easily create your Deduplication Rules

 ![](images/de-duplication_3.png)

-(c) You can add more than 1 condition for a rule by selecting **Add Condition** (a logical AND is performed between all the conditions -> the entire De-duplication Rule will evaluate to `True` only if all the conditions evaluate to `True`)
+(c) You can add more than 1 condition for a rule by selecting **Add Condition** (a logical AND is performed between all the conditions -> the entire Deduplication Rule will evaluate to `True` only if all the conditions evaluate to `True`)

-Next, choose the **De-duplication Time Window**.
-You can de-duplicate incidents for a **maximum of 48 hours**.
+Next, choose the **Deduplication Time Window**.
+You can deduplicate incidents for a **maximum of 48 hours**.

 {{site.data.alerts.yellow-note-i}}
 <b>Time Window</b>
-<br/><br/><p>During the set time window, incidents that occur are compared against all incidents that come in during that time period, and will then get de-duplicated against the first incident that it matches with.</p>
+<br/><br/><p>During the set time window, incidents that occur are compared against all incidents that come in during that time period, and will then get deduplicated against the first incident that it matches with.</p>
 {{site.data.alerts.end}}

 (d) Click on **Save**